Im-shamo/Conky-Sysinfo-conf/README.md

 ```

-edit the networking section if network doesn't work
+edit the networking section if network doesn`t work

 run this command

 ```bash
 nmcli dev status
 ```
-get you network device like 'wlo1' or 'wlan0'
+get you network device like `wlo1` or `wlan0`

-and change on the 'wlo1' in that section
+and change on the `wlo1` in that section